dalayne95/airplane-crash-predictor/README.md

 ## Project Goals

-Predict the severity of an airplane accident based on several features:
+We want to predict the severity of an airplane accident based on several features:
-* Number of days since inspection
+    - Number of days since inspection
-* Total safety complaints
+    - Total safety complains
-* An estimation of how much control the pilot had during the incident
+    - An estimation of how much control the pilot had during the incident
-* Turbulence
+    - Turbulence
-* Cabin temperature
+    - Cabin temperature
-* Accident type
+    - Accident type
-* Max elevation
+    - Max elevation achieved
-* Number of prior violations
+    - Number of prior violations
+    - Safety score (a measure of how safe the plane was deemed to be)

 ## Data Summary
 The data came from a competition hosted by [hackerearth.com](https://www.hackerearth.com/challenges/competitive/airplane-accident-severity-hackerearth-machine-learning-challenge/machine-learning/how-severe-can-an-airplane-accident-be-03e7a3f1/).
 The data came separated in two csv files, one labeled train and the other labeled test.
 Only the train data was used to develop our models.
 The test csv was used to validate our results after we had trained our models.